(735 ILCS 5/9-107.5)

 (b) If unknown occupants are not named in the initial

-and complaint and a judgment for possession in favor of the plaintiff is
+and complaint and an eviction order in favor of the plaintiff is

 entered, but the